sfarzan/NDKF/README.md

 The NDKF framework integrates neural network models within a distributed Kalman filtering scheme.
 Key features include:

 - **Learned Dynamics:** A neural network learns the residual dynamics of the system.
-- **Local Measurement Models:** Sensor nodes use neural networks to model their measurements.
+- **Local Measurement Models:** Each sensor node uses a neural network to model its own measurement function.
-- **Consensus-Based Fusion:** Compact summary information is exchanged between nodes for distributed state fusion.
+- **Consensus-Based Fusion:** Local estimates are fused using an information-weighted consensus approach.
-- **Improved Performance:** Simulation results on a 2D system with four sensor nodes demonstrate that NDKF outperforms a distributed Extended Kalman Filter, especially under challenging nonlinear conditions.
+- **Improved Performance:** Simulation results on a 2D system with four sensor nodes show that NDKF outperforms a distributed Extended Kalman Filter under challenging nonlinear conditions.

+## File Structure

+- **ndkf.py:** Contains the `NDKF` class, neural network definitions, and training routines.
+- **example_ndkf.py:** Provides an example that trains the networks, runs the NDKF simulation on a 2D system with 4 nodes, and produces plots for both the state trajectory and measurement innovation residuals.

 ## Installation